 Cook rejected out of hand a proposal from the right-wing Think Tank, the National Center for Public Policy Research (NCPPR), which suggested Apple disclose how much it spends on its initiatives and whether they undermined the bottom line.

-"We do a lot of things for reasons besides profit motive," Cook said response to the proposal at a shareholder meeting.
+"We do a lot of things for reasons besides profit motive," Cook said in response to the proposal at a shareholder meeting.
 "We want to leave the world better than we found it."

 The NCPPR's general council Justin Danhof had argued that Apple shouldn't be following government-mandated environmental standards, and should instead be fighting such measures.